juanmiguelbesada/halospain.com/wp-content/plugins/bridgedd/readme.txt

 Ask them at the [**BridgeDD support board**](http://diondesigns.org/bridgedd/support/index.php).

 == Changelog ==

+= 1.3.10 =
+* Bug fix: logins to WordPress by non-integrated users will cause blank screens

+= 1.3.9 =
+* Improved compatibility with WordPress plugins (eg, NextGEN Gallery)
+* Several action hooks added to give WordPress plugins access to phpBB
+* Bug fix: phpBB Login/Logout widget does not redirect back to WordPress after login
+* Danish translation - _by ljorg_

+= 1.3.8 =
+* Bug fix: adding a new user to phpBB will cause blank screens

+= 1.3.7 =
+* Recent Board Topics widget supports i18n for last post times
+* New hooks added to allow other plugins to access phpBB features
+* Bug fix: several potential variable conflicts could result in blank pages
+* Bug fix: blank page when no add-ons selected

 = 1.3.6 =
 * Bug fix: system tab in phpBB stops working when BridgeDD is installed